-Choose Your UNRAR Package for Linux Mint
+Choose the Right UNRAR Package on Linux Mint

 | Feature | unrar (Proprietary) | unrar-free (GPL) |